 In general, to meet its liquidity requirements, including expansion of its outstanding loan portfolio, the Company intends to use: (i) its short-term credit facility as described below, (ii) placement of long-term borrowings, (iii) issuance of debt securities, and/or (iv) offering of additional equity securities, including preferred shares of beneficial interest (the "Preferred Shares).
-The Company believes that these financing sources will enable the Company to generate funds sufficient to meet both its short-term and long-term capital needs.
-The ability of the Company to continue its historical growth, however, will depend on its ability to borrow funds and/or issue equity on acceptable terms.
 The Company has a dividend reinvestment and cash purchase plan ("DRP") available to its shareholders (see Note 9 to the accompanying financial statements).
 During March, 1998 the Company temporarily suspended the optional cash purchase portion of the DRP since the use of leverage is currently more cost effective than the issuance of additional equity.
 Revisions are currently in process which amend the calculation of the purchase price of the shares issued related to open market purchases under the plan.

 Pursuant to the Investment Management Agreement, if the Company does not have available capital to fund outstanding commitments, the Investment Manager will refer such commitments to affiliates of the Company with respect to which the Company will receive no fees.
+The ability of the Company to meet its liquidity needs will depend on its ability to borrow funds or issue equity securities on favorable terms.

 By December 31, 1995, the Company had fully utilized the proceeds from its IPO.
 During 1995, the Company completed an arrangement for a revolving credit facility providing the Company with funds to originate loans collateralized by commercial real estate.
 This credit facility provides the Company up to the lesser of \$20 million or an amount equal to 50% of the value of the underlying property collateralizing the borrowings.
 At December 31, 1997, the Company had \$300,000 outstanding borrowings under the credit facility and \$19.7 million available thereunder.
-The Company is charged interest on the balance outstanding under the credit facility at the Company's election of either the prime rate of the lender less 50 basis points or 2000 basis points over the 30, 60 or 90 day LIBOR.
+The Company is charged interest on the balance outstanding under the credit facility at the Company's election of either the prime rate of the lender less 50 basis points or 200 basis points over the 30, 60 or 90 day LIBOR.
 Additional funds will be available to the Company from the proceeds of the dividend reinvestment plan or SBA 504 loan takeouts.
 Management anticipates these sources of funds, proceeds from an additional structured sale or securitization of loans and proceeds from loan prepayments will be adequate to meet its existing obligations.
 It is anticipated that during 1998, the Company will attempt to structure a financing similar to the Private Placement for proceeds between \$30 million to \$40 million.
 There can be no assurance the Company will be able to raise funds through these financing sources.
 If these sources are not available, the Company will have to fully utilize its \$20 million revolving credit facility, increase its revolving credit facility and/or may have to slow the rate of increasing the outstanding loan portfolio.